Run your own instance of NotiFansly and customize it for your community

 Create a .env

-file in the same directory as the executable:
+file in the same directory as the executable.

-Important: Never share your Fansly token with anyone.
+file database, which is sufficient for most users.Important: Never share your Fansly token with anyone.
 It provides full access to your account.

 Now you're ready to start your NotiFansly instance: